guillermo-carrasco/TACA/doc/_templates/delivery.rst

 sample`` command.
 The command takes any number of positional arguments, where the first is expected to be the project name and the following arguments are assumed to be the sample names, e.g.
 ``taca deliver sample MH-0336 Sample1 Sample 3 Sample 5``

+For a full listing of available options, run the ``taca deliver sample --help``

 Example usage
 -------------